MICKEY BAKER SERIES

-Current: Professional Baseball Scout, Tampa Bay Rays
+Current: Professional Baseball Scout

 Education: B.S.
 Education, Clarion University, Clarion, Pa.

 M.S.
-Education, Saint Bonaventure University, St. Bonaventure, N.Y.
+Education, Saint Bonaventure University, St. Bonaventure, N.Y</

 Professional Baseball Career:

 Assistant coach at George Washington University from 1985-1986.
-Players on that GWU team included Gregg Ritchie, currently the hitting coach for the Pittsburgh Pirates and John Flaherty, who played 14 years in the big leagues.
-Head coach at Quincy University (Il.) from 1989-1991 before starting my career in professional baseball.”
+Players on that GWU team included Gregg Ritchie, who was recently the big league hitting coach for the Pittsburgh Pirates and is now the head coach at GWU and John Flaherty, who played 14 years in the big leagues and is now a broadcaster on the YES network.